BhuannaichFhirinn/barbero/README.md

-# CompKit
+# Barbero

-**CompKit** is a lightweight JavaScript utility library providing tools for Boolean evaluations, comparisons, and logical utilities.
+**Barbero** is a lightweight JavaScript utility library providing tools for Boolean evaluations, comparisons, and logical utilities.
 Simplify your true/false logic with this modern, easy-to-use toolkit.

 ---